 PEUGEOT really have sharpened up the styling cues for the new 3008 and 5008 GT-Line SUV, with an ‘on-point’ look that features a dynamic front end, and striking rear end.
 On the European design from the French manufacturer, we would say ‘magnifique’.

 This SUV’s design displays a strong yet elegant presence, coupled with the luxurious interior, including the optional, beautifully crafted, Nappa black leather upholstery and sensational panoramic glass sunroof.
-With the Peugeot 3008, you drive in style.
+With the Peugeot 3008 and 5008, you drive in style.

 Sports mode provides improved performance and acceleration response, although it also engages an artificial exhaust note that sounds rather obnoxious in this reviewer’s subjective opinion.